Awful/Awful.app/README.md

 Thread Tags
 -----------

 [Diabolik900][] and [The Dave][] have fashioned Awful with its own [set of thread tags][thread tags] that look great on the iPhone and the iPad.
-They're 90px square PNG images (they're "retina", so they're displayed 45 points tall on the iPhone and iPad).
-Name them the same as the tag's filename on the Forums, but with `.png`.
-For example, the Apple tag is `shsc-apple.gif`, so call yours `shsc-apple.png`.
-Capitalization matters.

-To add a new thread tag to the app, drag it into the Xcode project, in the `Resources/Thread Tags` group.
-Tick the box that says "Copy items into destination group's folder (if needed)".
-Then build the Xcode project.
-Now commit all your changes (the new thread tags plus `Awful.xcodeproj` and `tags.txt`) and send a pull request!

-Thread tags are distributed with the app.
+They're distributed with the app.
 New thread tags can also [appear in Awful][AwfulThreadTags] without us having to send an update through the App Store.
 This is done by hosting the icons via [GitHub Pages][], served at http://awfulapp.com.
-In order for this to work, ensure [tags.txt][] is up to date (i.e. build an Awful target in Xcode), then push to the `gh-pages` branch.
+In order for this to work, update the Thread Tags submodule, ensure [tags.txt][] is up to date (i.e. build an Awful target in Xcode), then push to the `gh-pages` branch.

 [AwfulThreadTags]: Source/Networking/AwfulThreadTags.m
 [GitHub Pages]: https://help.github.com/categories/20/articles